korandoru/hawkeye/README.md

 ### GitHub Actions

+The HawkEye GitHub Action enables users to run license header check by HawkEye with a config file.

 First of all, add a `licenserc.toml` file in the root of your project.
 The simplest config for projects licensed under Apache License 2.0 is as below:

 > **Note** The full configurations can be found in [the configuration section](#configurations).